Governor-General of New Zealand: Reserve powers

 The exercise of the above powers is a matter of continuing debate.
 Constitutional commentators believe that the governor-general (or the sovereign) does not have the power to refuse the Royal Assent to legislation — former law professor and Prime Minister Sir Geoffrey Palmer and Professor Matthew Palmer argue that any refusal of the Royal Assent would cause a constitutional crisis.
 Constitutional lawyers, such as Professor Philip Joseph, believe the governor-general does retain the power to refuse the Royal Assent to bills in exceptional circumstances, such as the abolition of democracy.
+The Parliamentary Library notes that due to constitutional convention, the ability to withhold assent has been rendered ineffective, stating "...a Governor-General's powers to withhold the Royal assent to Bills (essential for legislation to be enacted) has been rendered ineffective by convention."

 As with other Commonwealth realms, the governor-general's exercise of the Royal Prerogative under the reserve powers is non-justiciable; that is, they cannot be challenged by judicial review, unlike the actions of other members of the executive (such as the Prime Minister in Fitzgerald v Muldoon).

 Prerogative of mercy

 The governor-general also exercises the royal prerogative of mercy, an ancient right of convicted persons to seek a review of their case where they allege an injustice may have occurred.
 The prerogative of mercy can be exercised where a person claims to have been wrongly convicted or wrongly sentenced.

 The governor-general acts on the advice of the minister of justice.
 The governor-general has power to grant a pardon, to refer a person's case back to the court under section 406 of the Crimes Act 1961, and to reduce a person's sentence.
 If a person's case is referred back to the court, the court will consider the case in a similar way to hearing an appeal.
 The court then provides advice to the governor-general as to how to act.
 In 2000, David Bain was granted such an appeal to the Court of Appeal, which in turn was appealed to the Privy Council.